polsys/ennemi/docs/potential-issues.md

-Because the primary goal of `ennemi` is general correlation detection, and the affected MI values are equivalent to correlation coefficients above 0.97, we do not consider this issue to be severe.
+Because the primary goal of `ennemi` is general correlation detection, and the affected MI values are equivalent to correlation coefficients above 0.97, we do not consider this issue to be significant.